Sharkb8t/VBA-challenge/README.md

 Hi!
 This README file contains the VBScript code that I used to summarize the stock data statistics.

+I ended with this script as it was the most optimized way that I found to summarize the statistical changes in stock data for each datasheet from the assigned Excel workbook.

+I needed the script to both show the quarterly change in stock value as well as the percent change and the stock volume traded each quarter.

+In addition I needed the script to also show a statistic for 'Greatest % Increase', 'Greatest % Decrease', and 'Greatest Total Volume' for each quarters statistics.

     Sub SummarizeStockDataAllSheets()
         Dim ws As Worksheet
         Dim lastRow As Long